opendatateam/udata/docs/getting-started.md

 127.0.0.1       dev.local
 ```

+!!! warning "Use the same hostname for udata and cdata"
+    Browser cookies ignore ports but not hostnames.
+If you serve udata on `dev.local:7000`
+    and open cdata on `localhost:3000`, the session cookie set by udata is never sent back
+    by the browser and you stay logged out, whatever the CORS settings.
+Both must use the
+    same hostname: `dev.local:7000` and `dev.local:3000`.

 !!!
 WARNING
     For MacOS users, please note that the [control center is listening on port 7000](https://discussions.apple.com/thread/250472145?sortBy=rank),
     so the above won't work.
 Instead, configure for example port `7001` in the `udata.cfg` file.